Last Updated on February 23, 2023

 I also love to brew tea from nearby conifer trees.
 Spruce tea and pine needle tea are both delicious and rich in polyphenols.
 You might be surprised to find that there are dozens of other medicinal trees to forage from.
 If you have a ginkgo or birch growing near you, you can go grab some leaves and make a foraged ginkgo biloba tea or birch tea.

 Creeping Charlie can also be brewed into a highly medicinal tea.
 It’s a bit of an acquired taste, but it’s worth trying.
 Here’s what to know about creeping Charlie uses.
-Edible clover flower tea or neutral-tasting goldenrod tea may be more appealing.
+Edible clover flower tea or neutral-tasting goldenrod tea are among the numerous wild herbs you can forage.

 It’s incredible that even in my tiny yard I’m always finding new things to harvest.
 Though we’ve had mulberry trees for over a decade, I only learned recently that in addition to the delicious mulberries, mulberry leaves have superfood status as well.